 About the project

-Bacteria have been (in)famous for their remarkable ability to handle sudden, often unfavorable environmental changes, and to successfully occupy new habitats.
-This project will investigate genetic elements that control cellular processes enabling bacteria to withstand ever-changing conditions.
-These include temperature fluctuations and antibiotic exposure, by utilizing bacteriology, single-cell and computational approaches.
+Human-caused changes, such as antibiotic overuse and misuse, climate change and pollution are increasingly affecting the microbial life on Earth.
+This project will investigate genetic elements that control cellular processes enabling bacteria to withstand ever-changing conditions, including temperature fluctuations and antibiotic exposure, by utilizing bacteriology, single-cell and computational approaches.

-Despite our advances in DNA sequencing technology, accessory elements still form the genetic ‘dark matter’ in bacteria.
-We know little about the functions of the genes they encode, making it difficult to develop control strategies against disease-causing bacteria.
+This project will explore the flexibility encoded in the bacterial ‘accessory’ genome, which can equip bacteria with novel functions beyond their core genome.
+Despite advances in DNA sequencing, many accessory elements remain part of the bacterial genetic ‘dark matter,’ as we know little about the functions of the genes they encode.
+This knowledge gap makes it difficult to develop effective control strategies against disease-causing bacteria.

 - microbiology